 Noise can greatly affect the measurements that are taken by the different sensors that are utilized by the IMU.
 The noise can be both environmental and due to the influence of other electrical components.
 Each component handles the noise differently and each component is susceptible to different types of noise.
 In the case of the accelerometers vibrations can influence the measurements taken.
 As discussed in the research section the MEMS accelerometer uses the capacitance that is experienced between plates that move based on the perceived gravity that is present.
 This perceived gravity is earth’s gravity with the addition or subtraction of the experienced acceleration, depending on the direction of motion.
 The vibrations that are experienced during the course of flight can induce fluctuations in the perceived gravity measured by the accelerometer.
 There are several ways to correct this error signal.
 One way is to utilize an advanced software filtering technique such as the Kalman filter.
 As discussed in the research section the Kalman filter is quite CPU intensive and is thus not going to be used.

 Another technique is to utilize a PID controller to correct for the fluctuations in the accelerometer measurements.
 This method is the preferred method and the method that is most likely to be realized.
-Further testing is needed to determine whether or not a PID controller alone will be acceptable to fulfill the needed vibration filtering.
-Quite often, specifically in applications where sensors are exposed to vibrations that are not the process being measured, a protective coating is used to absorb some of the vibrations being experienced by the sensors.
+Further testing demonstrated the need for further filtering of the analog accelerometer measurements and thus a simple low pass filter was implemented.
+The low pass filter Quite often, specifically in applications where sensors are exposed to vibrations that are not the process being measured, a protective coating is used to absorb some of the vibrations being experienced by the sensors.
 This method is to be used in addition to the use of a PID controller.
 The combination of a PID controller and a protective coating should produce measurements with minimal errors.

 There are some negatives that may be introduced by using a protective coating to absorb vibrations.
 If the entire board is coated this may hamper the heat dissipation of the components present on the board.
 In addition once the board is coated it will be difficult to remove if troubleshooting of component electrical connections is necessary.
-Of course further testing will be needed to verify such claims.
+Of course further testing was needed to verify such claims.
 Testing methods for the IMU sensor board protective coating are presented in the Design Testing section.

 DCM Control Design

-The directional cosine matrix is the approach that has been chosen to represent the orientation of the helicopter.
-The gyroscopes will provide the rotational data for roll pitch and yaw, while the accelerometers and the magnetometer will provide the reference vector that will determine the error in the gyro measurements.
-The figure below depicts the top-level control loop that will be implemented in code to stabilize the helicopter.
+The directional cosine matrix is the approach that was chosen to represent the orientation of the helicopter.
+The gyroscopes provides the rotational data for roll pitch and yaw, while the accelerometers and the magnetometer provide the reference vector that determine the error in the gyro measurements.
+Figure 34 depicts the top-level control loop that is implemented in code to stabilize the helicopter.